maximkiesel1/batch_processing_IaC_AWS/README.md

 This line schedules your script to run at 0:00 on the first day of every month.

-Please note: The exact path to Python (/usr/bin/python3) may vary depending on your system.
+Please note: The exact path to Python (`/usr/bin/python3`) may vary depending on your system.
 You can find out the path to your Python installation by running which python3 in your terminal.

 ## 2. Storage/Processing Layer
 The second layer is the Storage/Processing Layer.
 Here, the CSV file is stored in an AWS S3 bucket.
 Then, the data are processed using AWS Glue, a fully managed Extract-Transform-Load (ETL) service.
-The separate PySpark script 'pyspark_skript' (stored in an S3 bucket) is utilized for ETL processing, allowing for flexible and scalable data transformations.
+The separate PySpark script `pyspark_skript` (stored in an S3 bucket) is utilized for ETL processing, allowing for flexible and scalable data transformations.
 The processed data are subsequently stored back in an S3 bucket as a Parquet file to be used for a machine learning application.
 During processing, the data are converted into a time-series format.
 AWS Glue job for time series transformation is programmed to process the latest measurement data available in the S3 bucket.

 ## 3. Orchestration